-Ruth Elizabeth "Bette" Davis was born in Lowell, Massachusetts, U.S., on April 5, 1908, was an American actress.
+Ruth Elizabeth "Bette" Davis was born in Lowell, Massachusetts, United States, on April 5, 1908, was an American actress.
 Young Bette Davis started her acting career on stage in off-Broadway play "The Earth Between" (1923).
 She made her big screen debut in pre-Code drama film Bad Sister (1931) in role as Laura Madison.
-She got her first break as Grace Blair in pre-Code drama film The Man Who Played God (1932).
+She got her first break as Grace Blair in drama film The Man Who Played God (1932).
 Bette breakthrough performance came as Julie Marsden in romantic drama film Jezebel (1938).
 She landed her Broadway debut in a play "Broken Dishes" (1929) in role as Elaine Bumpsted.

 Bette Davis height was 5' 3" іn fееt аnd іnсhеѕ or 160 іn cеntіmеtrеѕ, her weight was 115 іn pоunds or 52 іn kіlоgrаmѕ.
 Her body measurements was bust-waist-hip 36-27-34 in inches or 91.5-68-86.5 in cеntіmеtrеѕ, her bra size was 34C with cup size C.